 - Disqualification under the Childcare Act 2006 (Feb 2015) - Prevent Duty Guidance for England and Wales (March 2015) - The Prevent Duty.
-Departmental Advice for Schools and Childminders - The use of social media for online radicalisation (July 2015) - "Working Together to Safeguard Children" (February 2019)
+Departmental Advice for Schools and Childminders - The use of social media for online radicalisation (July 2015) - "Working Together to Safeguard Children" (2023) - Relationships Education, Relationships and Sex Education (RSE) and Health Education guidance for Schools - "Working Together to Improve School Attendance" (2024)

 The guidance reflects "Keeping Children Safe in Education" September 2024 ("KCSIE").
-If not specified, any reference to 'Keeping Children Safe in Education' or 'KCSIE' means September 2022 version of the guidance.
+If not specified, any reference to 'Keeping Children Safe in Education' or 'KCSIE' means the September 2024 version of the guidance.

 - 1.2 This policy is applicable to the whole school community. - 1.3 The Governing body takes seriously its responsibility under section 157 and 175 of the Education Act 2002 to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements within our school to identify, assess, and support those children who are suffering harm or who are likely to suffer harm, and those who are in need of additional support from one or more agencies.
-Blundell's works closely with the Devon Multi-Agency Safeguarding Hub ('MASH') to ensure that the welfare and safety of pupils at the School is given appropriate priority. - 1.4 We recognise that all adults, including temporary staff , volunteers and governors, have a full and active part to play in protecting our pupils from harm, and that the child's welfare is our paramount concern. - Wherever the word "staff" is used, it covers ALL staff, including ancillary, supply and self-employed staff, contractors, volunteers working with children etc. - 1.5 All staff believe that our school should provide a caring, positive, safe and stimulating environment that promotes the social, physical and moral development of the individual child. - 1.6 All members of staff have a duty to safeguard our pupils' welfare and must therefore familiarise themselves and comply at all times with this policy.
+Blundell's works closely with the Devon Multi-Agency Safeguarding Hub ("MASH") to ensure that the welfare and safety of pupils at the School is given appropriate priority. - 1.4 We recognise that all adults, including temporary staff , volunteers and governors, have a full and active part to play in protecting our pupils from harm, and that the child's welfare is our paramount concern. - Wherever the word "staff" is used, it covers ALL staff, including ancillary, supply and self-employed staff, contractors, volunteers working with children etc. - 1.5 All staff believe that our school should provide a caring, positive, safe and stimulating environment that promotes the social, physical and moral development of the individual child. - 1.6 All members of staff have a duty to safeguard our pupils' welfare and must therefore familiarise themselves and comply at all times with this policy.
 This includes a duty both to children in need and to children at risk of harm.
 All staff should read and understand at least Part 1 and Annex B of KCSIE, whenever a new version is published.
-All school staff should be aware that safeguarding incidents can happen at any time and anywhere and are required to be alert to any possible concerns. - 1.6.1 We recognise the difficulties children and young people may have in telling someone they have been abused and aim to foster a culture in which trusted relationships can develop and thereby foster and facilitate communication.
+All school staff should be aware that safeguarding incidents can happen at any time and anywhere and are required to be alert to any possible concerns. - 1.7 We recognise the difficulties children and young people may have in telling someone they have been abused, and aim to foster a culture in which trusted relationships can develop and thereby foster and facilitate communication.

-The aims of this policy are:
+1.8 The aims of this policy are: